 Alem Centre “Wheel of Enlightenment” in Ashgabat

 Completed in 2015, the Yyldiz Hotel is by far the best hotel in Ashgabat.
 Built to resemble the shape of the Burj Al Arab, the glittering white and gold tear-shaped building sits on top of a hill on the edge of Ashgabat, giving great views over the city, especially from the restaurant on the 18th floor which we visit on almost all tours.
-The entire hotel is extravagantly luxurious, from the chandelier in the lobby, to the sparkly lifts, to the private room in the restaurant.
-Conveniently though, they of course can’t acknowledge the black market, so prices in the restaurant aren’t that much different to other restaurants, but you can have crocodile, bear and chicken carpaccio.
+The entire hotel is extravagantly luxurious, from the chandelier in the lobby to the sparkly lifts, to the private room in the restaurant.
+Conveniently though, they, of course, can’t acknowledge the black market, so prices in the restaurant aren’t that much different from other restaurants, but you can have crocodile, bear and chicken carpaccio.
 Sample these and numerous other fine dining delights on our Turkmenistan Easter tour.

 Ashgabat International Airport

-Costing over 2 billion USD to construct, the airport was built in the shape of a flying falcon, and with the capacity to process 1600 passengers per hour, or 17 million passengers per year.
-In a country which approves around 6,000 tourist visas a year.
+Costing over 2 billion USD to construct, the airport was built in the shape of a flying falcon, and with the capacity to process 1600 passengers per hour or 17 million passengers per year.
+In a country that approves around 6,000 tourist visas a year.
 Totally resplendent, but basically empty all the time, the interior of the airport is both impressive and eerie.
-Fly out of Ashgabat from this airport on our Turkmenistan and Uzbekistan Summer tour..
+Fly out of Ashgabat from this airport on our Turkmenistan and Uzbekistan Summer tour.